-Because little is known about the exact nature of this injury, there is not proven method for preventing ruptures.
-I usually see many of the general recommendations for avoiding injuries applied, such as properly warming up before activity and stretching.
-Based on the information presently previously, that tendon ruptures occur after a period of tissue degeneration has occurred, it makes sense that the goal of any prevention strategy would include:
+Because little is known about the exact nature of this injury, there is no proven method for preventing ruptures.
+If tendon degeneration is the major factor for rupture, a goal of any prevention strategy should include:

-- Restoring the tendon to good health and getting it as strong and resilient as possible
+- Restoring the tendon to good health, getting it as strong and resilient as possible

 - Removing external stresses that can cause microtrauma and wearing down of the tissue